mharthoorn/Console.Routing/README.md

 With this library You can implement a command line tool with almost no overhead.

 Console.Routing works with a router that somewhat similar to ASP.NET.
-It routes commands and parameters from the command line a specific C# method and fills in all method parameters with the matching command line arguments.
+It routes commands and parameters from the command line to a specific C# method and fills in all method parameters with the matching command line arguments.
 If no route is found, a clear user friendly error is given.

 # Documentation